JOB-PORTAL

 What you will have

-in hand after the Potential Analysis
+in hand after the Co-Location Analysis

 Icon with forward arrows